jonklein/Psh/README.md

 Major Changes since v0.3:
 -------------------------
 - Added new integer and float instructions: abs, neg, sin, cos, tan, max, min.
+- Added new boolean instructions: and, or, xor, not.
 - Added problem class for the cart centering problem (CartCentering.java), an optimal control problem.

 Major Changes since v0.2: